S3-working-group/s3-practical-guide/content/src/patterns/enablers-of-co-creation/artful-participation.md

 -   What would artful participation mean in relation to:
     -   my daily activities?
     -   collaboration and interaction with others?
+    -   the organization?
-    -   the organization? ...our customers or clients?
+    -   our customers or clients?
     -   the wider environment?